jpgcode/higher-order-functions/README.md

 	{name: 'Sammy', type: 'dog', eyes: 2}
 ];
 ```
+##Map
+It iterates over an array and return a new array with the changes you do to it.

-Then we use the map method:
+Using map method:
 ```
 var getAnimals = animals.map(animal => `${animal.name} is a ${animal.type}`);
 ```